9 Ways To Reduce Air Pollution Inside Your Home

 Many people think asthma and allergies are triggered by air outside the home — according to a recent survey by vacuum, fan and Hepa-filter manufacturer Dyson, only 36 per cent of people are aware that pollen can affect them inside their home.

-“One in six Kiwis (more than 700,000 people) live with a respiratory condition, so it’s important we keep the indoor air we have control over as clean as possible,” says Dwyer.
+“One in six Kiwis (more than 700,000 people) live with a respiratory condition, so it’s important we keep the indoor air we have control over as clean as possible,” says Harding.
 On that note, here are nine ways to reduce the air pollution inside your home.

 1. CHECK A ‘POLLEN CALENDAR’ BEFORE OPENING WINDOWS